 There is another formula that will provide the duration of alimony payments.
-This formula scales dependent on the duration of the marriage, ranging from three years to 20 years.
-A spouse married for three years will pay alimony for 31 percent of the duration of the marriage.
+This formula scales dependent on the duration of the marriage, ranging from three years to 20 or more years.
+This formula is a little more complicated, so it is best to contact an attorney to help you determine the possible length of alimony payments.
+As an example, a spouse married for three years will pay alimony for 31 percent of the length of the marriage.
 A spouse married for 20 years pays alimony for 50 percent of the duration of the marriage.

-However, the formula is simply a guideline ”“ many judges do not use it, instead opting to decide alimony based on the individual facts of a case.
-Often, the formula is used as a baseline calculation from which a judge will then apply his or her own discretion based on marital property division and the needs of each party.
-Contact our team today to get more accurate numbers.
+While the alimony formula is extremely helpful in determining the likely alimony amount and duration, it is simply a guideline.
+Many judges do not use it, instead opting to calculate alimony based on the individual facts of a case.
+In this case, the formula is used as a baseline calculation from which a judge will then apply his or her own discretion based on marital property division and the needs of each party.